FoRomik/pysofe/doc/source/guide/implementation/mesh.rst

 matrix for the relation :math:`D \to 0`.
 This matrix is constructed using the following auxiliary intialization method.

-First, we need the *conenctivity array* that defines the mesh cells (entities of topological dimension :math:`D`) via their node indices.
-For the sample mesh :eq:`sample-mesh` this array would be
+First, we need the *connectivity array* that defines the mesh cells (entities of topological dimension :math:`D`) row-wise via their node indices.
+For the sample mesh this array would be

 .. math::
    :nowrap: